 There are two ways to efficiently meal prep no matter what you call your diet:

-- Recipe Based Meal Prep: following vegan-friendly recipes, the dividing them into containers for the week.
+- Recipe Based Meal Prep: using vegan-friendly recipes, then dividing them into containers for the week.

 - Bulk Ingredient Meal Prep: preparing components of your meal prep separately (i.e. roasting veggies, cooking proteins, preparing grains, starches, and toppings), then portioning out the amount you need for each meal for the week.

-Decide wither you'd like to meal prep recipes or meal prep bulk ingredients.
+Decide whether you'd like to meal prep recipes or meal prep bulk ingredients.

 Now pick which day works best to prep.
 You can prep meals the night or day before you eat them, or do multiple days and meals all in one day.
 Many people will cook their weekly meals on a Sunday or Monday to enjoy them all week long.